North Korea: Economy

 North Korea has maintained one of the most closed and centralized economies in the world since the 1940s.
 For several decades, it followed the Soviet pattern of five-year plans with the ultimate goal of achieving self-sufficiency.
 Extensive Soviet and Chinese support allowed North Korea to rapidly recover from the Korean War and register very high growth rates.
 Systematic inefficiency began to arise around 1960, when the economy shifted from the extensive to the intensive development stage.
 The shortage of skilled labor, energy, arable land and transportation significantly impeded long-term growth and resulted in consistent failure to meet planning objectives.
 The major slowdown of the economy contrasted with South Korea, which surpassed the North in terms of absolute GDP and per capita income by the 1980s.
 North Korea declared the last seven-year plan unsuccessful in December 1993 and thereafter stopped announcing plans.

 The loss of Eastern Bloc trading partners and a series of natural disasters throughout the 1990s caused severe hardships, including widespread famine.
 By 2000, the situation improved owing to a massive international food assistance effort, but the economy continues to suffer from food shortages, dilapidated infrastructure and a critically low energy supply.
 In an attempt to recover from the collapse, the government began structural reforms in 1998 that formally legalized private ownership of assets and decentralized control over production.
 A second round of reforms in 2002 led to an expansion of market activities, partial monetization, flexible prices and salaries, and the introduction of incentives and accountability techniques.
 Despite these changes, North Korea remains a command economy where the state owns almost all means of production and development priorities are defined by the government.

-North Korea has the structural profile of a relatively industrialized country where nearly half of the Gross Domestic Product is generated by industry and human development is at medium levels.
+North Korea has the structural profile of a relatively industrialized country where nearly half of the gross domestic product is generated by industry and human development is at medium levels.
 Purchasing power parity (PPP) GDP is estimated at $40 billion, with a very low per capita value of $1,800.
-In 2012, Gross national income per capita was $1,523, compared to $28,430 in South Korea.
+In 2024, gross national income per capita was $1,261, compared to $36,760 in South Korea.
 The North Korean won is the national currency, issued by the Central Bank of the Democratic People's Republic of Korea.
 The economy has been developing dramatically in recent years despite sanctions.
-According to the Sejong Institute these changes have been "astonishing".
+The Sejong Institute describes these changes as "astonishing".
+Foreign trade surpassed pre-crisis levels in 2005 and but has been hampered by international sanctions.
+As of 2023, China is the biggest trading partner of North Korea, accounting for more than 74% of exports and 97% of imports.